NativeScript/docs-v7/getting-started/chapter-3.md

     <b>Exercise</b>: Register for an account
 </h4>

-Open Groceries and click on the “Sign up for Groceries” button to access the registration page.
-From there, provide an email address and password, and click the “Sign Up” button to create an account.
+Open Groceries and tap “Sign up for Groceries” to access the registration page.
+From there, provide an email address and password, and click the “Sign up” button to create an account.

-Feel free to use a fake email address and “password” for your password, just remember to write down the credentials you enter as you'll need them later.
+You can use a fake email address and password, just remember your credentials as you'll need them later.

 <div class="exercise-end"></div>